JGAVEN/Lego-GPT/docs/DETECTOR_DATASET.md

 # Brick Detector Dataset Format

+> **Note**: The project launches with an English-only interface and does not support additional languages.

 This document describes the expected layout for training the YOLOv8 brick detector with the `lego-detect-train` command.

 The dataset should follow the standard [Ultralytics](https://docs.ultralytics.com/datasets/detect/) directory structure: